 It’s difficult to rationalize now, why I let this demon take root in my body and manifest itself as the bones protruding through my skin.

 I do know, however, that is exactly what disordered eating was in my life – a demon.

 My story doesn’t involve some a-ha moment where my disordered eating was discovered.
 There was no life-saving intervention.
-Truth to tell you, no-one even seemed to notice that I didn’t eat all that much.
+Truth to tell you, no one even seemed to notice that I stopped eating or ate very minimal.

 Of course, if my mom or sister heard anyone call me thin, skinny, or anything close to svelte, they were quick to correct them.
 The women in my immediate family have always been quick to have body dysmorphia on my behalf.

 Yet, there was no big event which lead me to start eating again, I just did it.